Alexander Kaletski

 Alexander Kaletski is an American contemporary artist.
 Kaletski became famous with Cardboard paintings he created by using cardboard boxes he finds on the streets of New York.
 He works in the varieties of medias and styles.
 Kaletski makes oil paintings, collages, sculptures and videos.

+In 2012 he wrote and directed and independent film "Song of Silence".
+He wrote the play Darkness of Light, co-directing it with Michael Mailer off-Broadway in 2023.

 Life

 Born in Soviet Russia, Kaletski studied acting in Moscow from 1965 to 1969 and went on to a highly successful career on stage, television, and film productions.
 At the same time he held underground art shows and performed songs of protest.
 In 1975, fleeing political prosecution and the threat of arrest by the KGB, artist and author Kaletski left the USSR.
 He went first to Vienna for a week, then to Rome for a month, and finally New York where he initially lived in a welfare hotel, then a room in Queens and finally an East Side studio he still uses today.
 When he came to America, Kaletski gave a nationwide concert tour of his Moscow underground songs, eventually appearing on the Merv Griffin television show.
 He taught Russian, designed fashion fabrics, illustrated books.
 In 1985 he published semi-autobiographical novel "Metro: A Novel of the Russian Underground" (Viking) which became an international bestseller.
-This year Kaletski has finished two novels - Darkness of Light and Bible Thief.
+This year Kaletski has finished two novels – Darkness of Light and Bible Thief.